 - TEXT

 - BYTE

 - CLOB

 - BLOB

-- Opaque data types (unless user creates aggregate functions)
+- · Collection data types (LIST, MULTISET, and SET

-- Collection data types
+- ROW types

-- Row types ◆
+- Opaque data types (except with user-defined aggregate functions that support opaque types)

 Aggregates are often used to summarize information about groups of rows in a table.
 This use is discussed in Chapter 5.
 When you apply an aggregate function to an entire table, the result contains a single row that summarizes all the selected rows.